weavler/mac-preparation/README.md

 ## Python

 System comes with built-in python already.
 But if you want to use latest python 2.7.x and 3.x use Homebrew.
 One advantage is that `brew` also install `pip` package manager addtionally.
-To use system `python` you need to install pip follow the help [here](https://pip.pypa.io/en/stable/installing/)
+When using system `python` you need to install pip follow the help [here](https://pip.pypa.io/en/stable/installing/)

 ```bash